kjeet90/homey-ostberg-heru/README.txt

-Control your Östberg Heru ventilation system with Homey through a TCP/IP to RS485 converter.
+Control your Östberg Heru ventilation system with Homey.

 For more information and support see the community forum linked in the section below.